OleksandrDoronin/OleksandrDoronin/README.md

 ### Hi, I'm **Oleksandr Doronin** 👋

+## 🧑‍💻 About Me
-I'm a passionate **Python Developer** with a strong focus on building RESTful APIs using **Django** and **FastAPI**.
-I pride myself on writing clean, maintainable code and continuously strive to learn and grow.
+I'm a motivated Python Backend Developer with 1+ years of experience crafting scalable REST APIs using FastAPI and Django.
+I enjoy writing clean, maintainable code and continuously learning new technologies to deliver reliable backend solutions.

 📩 **Let’s Connect!**